-Under the EMPCA, development activities are classified according to three levels, depending on the environmental risk presented by the activity.
+Under the Environmental Management and Pollution Control Act (EMPCA), development activities are classified according to three levels, depending on the environmental risk presented by the activity.
 The assessment process for each level varies, and is outlined below.
-An excellent resource is also available on the EPA website, detailing the EIA process.
+An excellent resource is also available detailing the EIA process.

 Level 1 Activities

 Level 1 activities require a permit under LUPAA but generally pose a lower risk of environmental harm than Level 2 activities.
 Examples of Level 1 activities include some light industries, small water treatment plants and commercial premises.

 The assessment of Level 1 activities, including the likely environmental impacts, is generally the responsibility of local councils (‘planning authorities’).
 Environmental controls are generally imposed through conditions on the planning permit issued for the activity (for example, limiting hours of operation or requiring ongoing monitoring of water quality).